 As to the other spots to wine and dine, everyone will be able to find something to his or her liking.
 Central Switzerland is very rich in culinary in traditions, so restaurants and cafes with the traditional Swiss cuisine prevail, but you can find a few spots with Asian and European cuisine too.

 Besides the just mentioned options, a campsite is a really wonderful way of living in Sarnen during your stay.
 This campsite is located on the shores of Lake Sarnen, with panoramic views of imposing Alpine peaks and their gentle foothills.
-Campsite offers panorama swimming pool, adventure swimming pool, free wireless internet and barbeque facilities.
+The campsite offers a panorama swimming pool, adventure swimming pool, free wireless internet, and barbeque facilities.
 Moreover, there are 137 pitches and each pitch has its own power and water supply.
 You can find regional specialties in the campsite shop.
-It’s only 100 meters walk to Lake Sarnen and the whole are takes up 2.6 ha.
-It’s friendly to children as there are children’s sanitary facilities, playground, and swimming-pool.
-Being located just 17 km to ski area, you can easily get to the Ski Campsite.
+It’s only 100 meters walk to Lake Sarnen and takes up 2.6 ha.
+It’s friendly to children as there are children’s sanitary facilities, playground, and swimming pool.
+Being located just 17 km to a ski area, you can easily get to the Ski Campsite.

 Shopping in Sarnen

-Since main industries in Sarnen include electrical engineering, woodworking, food processing and beverage and rubber products manufacture, you’ll be able to find their produce.
-The usual pack of Swiss traditional staff as knives, watches, chocolate and cheese can be bought here as probably anywhere in Switzerland.
-There’s a nice souvenir shop and several ones offering hiking and sporting gear.
+The primary industries in Sarnen are rubber products manufacture, woodworking, electrical engineering, food, and beverage.
+The usual pack of Swiss traditional staff as knives, watches, chocolate, and cheese can be bought here as probably anywhere in Switzerland.
+There is a nice souvenir shop and several ones offering hiking and sporting gear.
 Working hours are strictly regulated and rarely go past 6 pm.
 But you can stock up at the Sarner Wochenmarkt, the weekly market is organized by the Sarner Märtlyt, which takes place from May to October, every Saturday, from 8 am to 12 noon on the village square in Sarnen.

 What is the weather like in Sarnen?

 Sometimes weather, especially in mountainous regions, can spoil the trip, so it’s better to be prepared.
-Sarnen has an average of 139.3 days of rain per year and the wettest month is August.
-During this month there is precipitation for an average of 13.6 days.
-The month with the most days of precipitation is June, with an average of 14.6, but with only 147 mm (5.8 in) of precipitation.
+The average number of rainy days in Sarnen is 139.3 days a year with August as the wettest month.
+In August the precipitation reaches up to 13.6 days.
+Meanwhile, June has the most days of rain, about 14.6.
 The driest month of the year is January, which makes it perfect for wandering the town, various markets and fairs, the neighborhood and some light winter hiking in the surrounding mountains and valleys.